jonasschiller/hpmpc/README.md

    -t Total Timeout in seconds for attempting to connect to a player" -m VERIFY_BUFFER: How many gates should be buffered until verifying them?
 0 means the data of an entire communication round is buffered "
    -k Timeout in milliseconds before attempting to connect again to a socket " -y SEND_BUFFER: How many gates should be buffered until sending them to the receiving party?
-0 means the data of an entire communication round is buffered
+0 means the data of an entire communication round is buffered"
-"
    -z RECV_BUFFER: How many receiving messages should be buffered until the main thread is signaled that data is ready?
 0 means that all data of a communication round needs to be ready before the main thread is signaled.
 ```